wemake-services/meta/_rsdp/how-to-always-be-on-time.md

 also, give it some extra bonuses.

-If the client still want this feature to be implemented - no problems, it will be done after the deadline is met and the project is successfully working in production and already earning some money (or reputation) for the client.
+If the client still want this feature to be implemented - no problems, it will be done after the deadline is met and the product is successfully working in production and already earning some money (or reputation) for the client.